 - Beautification or landscaping projects

-- Field trips that are not an essential part of the proposed project (if included, identify the purpose of the field trip above, under “project activities.”)
+- Travel costs or Field trips that are not an essential part of the proposed project (if included, identify the purpose of the field trip above, under “project activities.”)

 - Expensive equipment that can only be used once, used only by a small number of children, or is principally being purchased for the general use of the school or organization beyond the stated needs of project.